farbod-norouzi/whois/README.md

 # whois
-Get site domain information from who.is in the shortest time using Python!
+Get site domain information from who.is in the shortest time using Python

 # Plugins required
 - pip install python